cessda/cessda.guidelines.public/platform/technical-infrastructure-details.md

 Jenkins offers a Continuous Integration or Continuous Delivery environment for source code repositories using pipelines, as well as automating other routine development and deployment tasks.
-In this design upstream job would be create to parameterizes the Component repository and Deployment repository to form a pipeline that compile, builds, builds images, deploys to  development and staging environments as seen in [Deployment_Pipeline]({% link platform/deployment-pipeline-overview.md %}).
+In this design upstream job would be create to parameterizes the  {% include glossary.html entry="component" %} repository and Deployment repository to form a pipeline that compile, builds, builds images, deploys to  development and staging environments as seen in [Deployment_Pipeline]({% link platform/deployment-pipeline-overview.md %}).